 First, we take the cards and break down the number into tens and ones using dry-erase markers.
 Then we use base ten blocks to build the numbers.

-You can see there there is many versions of this game, including 6 color coded sets with two levels.
+You can see there is many versions of this game, including 6 color-coded sets with two levels.
 (The orange and purple sets are an easier option.)
 We like to write in the base ten numbers and use base ten blocks to build the numbers, adding a level of hands-on fun.

 Grab the Kindergarten 50th Day of School Fun!

 Grab all this easy-to-prep and learning-filled fun here for a great price!